go-analyze/flat-file-map/README.md

 The `flat-file-map` module is focused on providing a specialized file format to be used in niche workflows.
 Consequently, it makes several trade-offs:
 * All data must fit into memory.
 * Concurrent access of the file (for example by multiple processes) is not supported.
-* File loading and writing may be slower compared to other database solutions.
+* Value storing or retrival, as well as file loading and writing is slower compared to other database solutions.

+TL:DR; this project makes the file size and format the priority in order to ensure it can be safely stored in systems which are well adapted for flat text based files.

 ## Basic Usage